cshen-dev/cshen-dev.github.io/DevOps/Observability/_posts/2024-12-20-evaluate-monitoring-tools-for-an-early-stage-tech-startup.md

 ---
 layout: post
-title: "Evaluate monitoring tools for an early-stage tech startup in 2024"
+title: "📊 Evaluate monitoring tools for an early-stage tech startup in 2024"
 tags: [observability]
 ---